khanahmad4527/battlefield/README.md

 <h3 align="center"><a href="https://battlefield-one.vercel.app/"><strong>Want to see live preview »</strong></a></h3>

-Nearbuy Clone is MERN Stack web application that allows you to buy voucher and coupons.
-It has a variety of categories, just visit the product listing page and you will see all the services near your location, in just a few clicks you can buy any products from the website.
-This project is just for educational purpose.
+Battlefield is MERN Stack game application that allows you to play multiplayer game with voice chat and text chat.

 <br />